mayankamencherla/banking-app/README.md

 2. When the app token is sent across to the API's, during the authentication step, we decrypt the encrypted Truelayer tokens using the AES-256-CTR algorithm again before sending it to Truelayer for further processing

 3. There is currently a security breach in the methodology used above.
 This is outlined below:
 > Note: CTR mode requires that every encryption / decryption must happen with a unique secure IV, that must be generated specifically for that flow.
 Currently, this is not the case, as we are re-using the same IV based on the environment variable.
-The right way to do things would be to generate a new IV for every new token, or re-use of valid token, and use it to encrypt the Truelayer tokens, or re-encrypt the re-used Truelayer tokens.
+Ideally, every time an IV has been used for encryption and decryption together, a new secure IV must be generated, and used for encryption of the access token.
 After this, the IV must be encrypted using a public key encryption mode like RSA, and stored in the DB along with the newly encrypted tokens.
-During authentication, the IV must be decrypted using RSA, and then be used to decrypt the tokens before sending it to Truelayer's APIs.
+During authentication, the IV must be decrypted using RSA along with the private key , and then be used to decrypt the tokens before sending it to Truelayer's APIs.

 ## API's available on this app
 > This app supports 3 API's currently